Islamham/IoT-Smart-Surveillance-Robot/README.md

 - **Object Detection Mode:** Activate live feed with object detection for enhanced surveillance.

 ## **Motivation Behind The Project**
-The rise of AI in everyday technologies, especially in the realm of security and transport, signals an era of unprecedented advancements.
-Today, modern automobiles are leveraging object detection to enhance safety, avoid collisions, and even pave the way for autonomous driving.
-With this backdrop, understanding and innovating within the sphere of surveillance technology is more than just a personal passion—it's a glimpse into the future.
-This project not only seeks to address limitations in contemporary surveillance systems but also aspires to contribute to the evolving landscape of AI-powered solutions, setting a foundation for the next wave of technological innovations.
+The integration of AI into security and transport is shaping the future of technology.
+Modern automobiles increasingly rely on object detection for improved safety and collision prevention, serving as building blocks for autonomous driving.
+This project focuses on addressing limitations in contemporary surveillance systems, such as mobility, accuracy, responsiveness and scalability, to enhance their effectiveness.
+By emphasizing practical applications of AI, it aims to contribute meaningful advancements to the field and establish a strong foundation for future innovations.

 ## **Challenges & Solutions**
 **Website Development & Hosting:**